dionhaefner/FOWD/specification.md

 - 151 buoys
 - XYZ displacement at measurement frequency 1.28Hz
 - Total data size 519GB containing more than 1e10 waves
-- Most buoys in coastal regions, some in deep water (how many?)
+- Most buoys in coastal regions, some in deep water

 However, this specification should be flexible enough to incorporate additional future datasets should they become available.